Ian Bell: 2015: Pakistan

 Despite coming under pressure, Bell kept his place for the tour of Pakistan.
 He scored 63 in England's first innings of the first Test, as they posted 598/9.
 He made an unbeaten five in the second innings but England were unable to force a victory.
 He was out for four in the first innings of the second Test, but improved in the second innings, scoring 46.
 Despite this, England suffered a defeat by a margin of 78 runs.
 Bell made 40 in England's first innings of the final Test match, as they took a first innings lead.
 However, he was dismissed for a duck in the second innings as England were bowled out for 156 to lose the match and the series 2–0.

 2020: Retirement

 On September 6, 2020, Bell announced his retirement from all forms of cricket at the end of 2020 Northern summer.

-This leaves James Anderson as the final active member of 2005 Ashes series team.
+Coaching career

+Since his retirement from playing, Bell has been active as a coach working with Derbyshire, New Zealand and England Under-19s as well as in the Big Bash League, T10 League and The Hundred.

+In August 2024 he was appointed as Sri Lanka's batting coach for their three-Test series against England.